codeface-io/SwiftObserver/readme.md

 - Variables are `Codable`
 - Call observation and mappings directly on observables (no mediating property)
 - Seemless integration of the *Notifier Pattern*
-- No data duplication for combined observations or combined variables
+- No data duplication for combined observations
 - Custom observables without having to inherit from any class
 - Maximum freedom for your architectural- and design choices